quercia-dev/birdclef2025/README.md

 ## Difficulty with the data

 Some audio samples in the labelled dataset are spliced with human voices explaining the microphone setup.
-Moreover, some audios contained large proportions of static noise, with no relevant information in those cases.
+Moreover, some audio recordings contained large proportions of static noise, with no relevant information in those cases.

 The labelled recordings are characterized with an extreme degree of class imbalance in training data, with the least catalogued classes being composed of less than a minute samples in total.
 For instance, the following table shows the tail of the dataset classes, with the least represented labels.